viky-ai/website/doc/topics/agent/index.md

 Thus it is important to know which agent already exist.
 You have different ways to find which agent can be of use for create your own agent:

-* first of all, you can go through all public agent and look at their readme, but also their tests suite, to know if they can be of use.
+* first of all, you can go through all public agent and look at their readme, but also their tests suite, to know if they can be of use
 * then you can choose the one you selected and test them in the Play interface (check this page [Discover and try agents](/doc/how-to/discover-and-try-agents/) for more information on how to use the Play interface)

 If an agent is doing exactly what you want to do (or close), you might want to simply use it or contribute to it.

 Usually some agents can do part of the job that you have in mind, which means that those agents can handle part of the text that you want to handle with your agent.
-A simple example can be taken from already existing public agents : let's say we want to handle amounts of money, like "14 millions of euros".
+A simple example can be taken from already existing public agents: let's say we want to handle amounts of money, like "14 millions of euros".
 You can find the "Numbers" agent which can handle "14 millions of", then you discover that another agent call "Money Unit" which handles all the moneys including "euros".
 So you could create an agent which is the combination of numbers and money units.
 In fact, in that case there is already an agent called measures that is doing exactly this, but in an even more general way.
 Please look at this agent to see how it is done.

 Of course you might not find exactly what you need, then in this case, your agent will be a combination of some existing agents and your own ideas of an agent that will exactly fit your needs.